This blog post is all about the best Bucharest travel guide.

 We hadn’t experienced much of Eastern Europe before except for Krakow, Poland so we were eager to go even further east to see another new spot in Europe before leaving the continent.

 Download my 63-page Bucharest travel guide to Bucharest, Romania here!
-Filled with everything you need to know about visiting Bucharest.
+Filled with everything you need to know about visiting Bucharest for the first time.

 The main reason we stopped off in Bucharest, was because it made our flight to Dubai a lot cheaper by stopping off here for a few days.